ContractLand/terra-bridge-contracts/README.md

 `npm install`

 # Run Tests

+`npm run test` (make sure truffle is installed globally or use the truffle in node_modules).

+# Generate coverage report

-`truffle develop` (make sure truffle is installed globally or use the truffle in node_modules).
+`npm run cov` (make sure truffle is installed globally or use the truffle in node_modules).
-In truffle develop console, run `test`.

 # Deploy
 1. Build contracts: